A tour through Defender for Cloud Apps

 This time, the activity is also tied down to the session actions, such as Azure resources.
 The best way to learn operation with alerts, is generating some test alerts and clicking on the links to investigations.

 Microsoft products work best, when they are connected to each other.
-I consider Cloud App Security as a substantial part of your security environment, when we talk cloud.
+I consider Defender for Cloud Apps as a substantial part of your security environment, when we talk cloud.
 Especially connected to AzureAD and Microsoft 365, in specific to Defender for Office 365 and Defender for Endpoint, it is very powerful.
 With a SIEM and SOAR even more - automation is key.
 And the cloud app catalog is something like a holy book in IT for cloud apps.
 Many game rules did and do change, and with CAS you are well positioned against threats and anomalies in your cloud posture.
 App connectors deliver an even greater experience for IT admins to govern interconnection and relationship to apps.
 Joined to Defender for Endpoint, web protection is on it's highest level, needing no physical management server hardware.
 Of course there are new challenges, awareness thoughts and boundaries, but I feel like, they are on advanced technological level.
 If you are cloud native or plan to be, this product is a must have!
 That's for sure.